From Christ to Jesus

 - Martyrdom Stories.
 The idea of sacrificing oneself for one’s religious principles, country, or philosophical ideals was remarkably common.

 The ancient world was full of local and national traditions about men, semi-divine figures or gods involved in the beginnings of religions, communities and nations."Beginning in protohistorical times many civilizations and kingdoms adopted some version of a heroic model national origin myth, including the Hittites and Zhou dynasty in the Bronze Age; the Scythians, Wu-sun, Romans and Koguryo in Antiquity; Turks and Mongols during the Middle Ages; and the Dzungar Khanate in the late Renaissance."C. Beckwith 2009 Empires of the Silk RoadGreek and Hebrew founding myths established the special relationship between a deity and local people, who traced their origins from a hero and authenticated their ancestral rights through the founding myth.In this literary context (plus the religious one seen for the Epistles), the story of Jesus of Nazareth appeared for the first time in the Gospel of Mark, sometime around 80 CE.
-Following the ancient Jewish process of inventing historico-religious stories, an unknown individual we call today Mark, created a supernatural and symbolic tale where many scenes -birth, temptation, baptism, transfiguration and especially the full Passion story- are a remake of the OT.The character corresponds with the worldwide paradigm of the mythic hero archetype while having also many traits of Biblical prophets like Moses, Elijah and Elisa.Top 15 Heroes in Folklore- Oedipus 21
+Following the ancient Jewish process of inventing historico-religious stories, an unknown individual we call today Mark, created a supernatural and symbolic tale where many scenes -birth, temptation, baptism, transfiguration and especially the full Passion story- are a remake of the OT.The character corresponds with the worldwide paradigm of the mythic hero archetype while also having many traits of Biblical prophets like Moses, Elijah and Elisa.Top 15 Heroes in Folklore- Oedipus 21

 - Moses 20